 The Internal Oversight Office (IOO) conducted a mid-term audit in 2024 to assess the progress of WMO's ERP project and ensure that objectives are on track.
 The audit focused on financial planning, scope definition, timeline management, and data migration strategies.
 Notably, the project is set to achieve a major milestone with the go-live of HR-related modules in October 2024.
 Project documentation and management are well-organized, with decisions being escalated and change requests approved by the Project Board.

 However, several challenges were identified.
 The estimated cost of CHF 6 million for ERP implementation lacks a sound analysis and exceeds industry benchmarks, raising concerns about value for money.
-Additionally, WMO has been making payments to UNDP and the system integrator, INFOSYS, without formal contracts, which violates financial regulations and exposes WMO to financial risks.
+Additionally, WMO has been making payments to UNDP INFOSYS, without formal contracts, which violates financial regulations and exposes WMO to financial risks.
 Governance issues were also noted, as the project management board and sponsors have not been formally approved by the Secretary-General, affecting decision-making and accountability.

 The evolving project scope and concurrent business process changes could lead to user dissatisfaction and over-expenditure, while unresolved data migration plans have led to the hiring of a consultant to assist with the process.
 Despite these concerns, the audit concludes that the project is generally on track, but close monitoring of costs and careful planning for key processes and data migration are critical to its success.